middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/ada-policy.md

 ## <a name="assistance" id="assistance"></a>IV.
 ASSISTANCE FOR STUDENTS WITH TEMPORARY IMPAIRMENTS

 In keeping with Middlebury’s commitment to supporting students, the Center for Disability Resources (DRC) may be able to arrange limited assistance for temporarily impaired students at the discretion of the <span>DRC</span> and other Middlebury offices or programs.
 It must be understood that the <span>DRC</span> voluntarily providing or arranging such help does not mean the temporarily injured or impaired students qualify as individuals with a disability under the law or this policy.
-If you have questions about what assistance Middlebury may be able to provide in the event of a temporary impairment, contact the <span>DRC</span>.
+If you have questions about what assistance Middlebury may be able to provide in the event of a temporary impairment, contact the <span>DRC</span>. test

-_Updated on September 9, 2019._
+*Updated on September 9, 2019.*